vipuldcoder/mhwkb.github.io/CONTRIBUTING.md

 use "military" and "veterans".
 * If you're not sure what tags to use, don't spend any time worrying about it.
 Ask in the chat room or make a comment when you submit your pull request.

-## Dates
-No longer used, in the process of removing (October 23, 2017)

-## Note to those with Collaborator access
-* Don't push directly to the remote upstream.
-Make the changes on your fork and submit a PR.

 ## Pull Requests
 1. Fork the repo (if you haven't already done so)